-The DJI Mavic Mini replaced the Spark, DJi’s first foray into drones geared towards the younger populace.
-Many improvements have been made since then, and make no mistake; this is a serious drone.
-Coming in at under 250g this drone will still avoid the need for registration in the States (more on that later).
-For older kids who also have access to a smartphone they’ll find similar features as the more expensive options in the pro-consumer section such as the ability to record 2.7k video, shoot 4,000 X 3,000 megapixel JPEG pictures, a gimbal for steady and smooth video, and advanced flight options.
-Should you choose to purchase this you’ll be buying less of a toy and more of a flying camera. consider picking up the fly more combo for added batteries among other included accessories.
+The DJI Mavic Mini replaced the Spark, DJI’s first foray into drones geared towards the younger populace.
+DJI has made many improvements since then and make no mistake; this is a serious drone.
+Coming in at under 250g, this drone will still avoid the need for registration in the States.
+For older kids who also have access to a smartphone, they’ll find similar features as the more expensive options in the pro-consumer section such as the ability to record 2.7k video, shoot 4,000 X 3,000 megapixel JPEG pictures, a gimbal for steady and smooth video, and advanced flight options.
+Should you choose to purchase this you’ll be buying less of a toy and more of a flying camera.
+Consider picking up the fly more combo for added batteries among other included accessories.

 I myself am a big fan of DJI, and for good reason.
 You’ll be blown away by what this little drone is capable of.

 Pros: Fantastic pictures, smooth & clear videos, can handle wind speeds up to 28km/h, still under FAA registration requirements

 Cons: Expensive, bested by only one other drone on this list

 Rounding out our list the Mavic Mini 2 also happens to be the most advanced, and expensive, drone to consider purchasing for your child.
 With this, they will have the ability to truly enjoy all of what aerial photography has to offer.
 DJI’s newest drone, launched in November of 2020, sports some pretty impressive tech: 4k video, automated panorama shots, raw image options for post-editing (that one might be a bit much for younger kids), auto return to home, and all still coming in under FAA registration requirements.

 Pros: Feature-rich, capable of indoor & outdoor use, amazing picture & video quality